EMCL-Research-ITSecLab/ctf-creator/README.md

     -     `subnet_third_part`: Third segment of the subnet IP address (e.g., 0 in xx.xx.0.xx/24).

     An example YAML config file named test.yaml is available in the src directory to illustrate the required structure.
+Provide a **save path** where user data will be saved or is already saved:

+Sufficient memory space and the necessary system permissions are required to save the configuration files for each CTF environment user on the system running the CTF-Creator.
+The amount of space needed will depend on the number of users in the CTF environment, with an estimated space requirement of 140 KB per user.

 ### Requirements for the remote hosts that are specified in the YAML configuration
 The hosts need to be capable of spawning Docker containers.
 For that please follow the instructions: